6th Foreign Infantry Regiment

 • Artillery Group – Major Ribérolles

-Syria–Lebanon campaign: June-July 1941
+Syria–Lebanon campaign, June–July 1941

-Although badly equipped for modern warfare, the 6e REI legionnaires took part in all important battles.
-They were well determined and fought bravely.
+The 6e REI legionnaires fought bravely and, although badly equipped for modern warfare, took part in all important battles.
 The HQ Company and 1st Battalion distinguished themselves at Jezzine and Damour, while blocking the British advance from Palestine, and lost 170 men.
-The 2nd Battalion fought fiercely at Jadra on June 19 or in the Battle of Damour on July 6, against the 7th Australian Division, where the unit lost several platoons.
+The 2nd Battalion fought fiercely at Jadra (June 19) and in the Battle of Damour (July 6) against the 7th Australian Division.
 The 3rd Battalion men proved their Legion tradition of fighting to the finish during the Battle of Merdjayoun on June 19.
-Tens of Australian prisoners were captured that day.
-Finally, the 4th Battalion distinguished themselves in Palmyra, where the 15th Company was being able to fight off continuous British attacks for almost two weeks, despite the numerical superiority of the enemy.
+Dozens of Australian prisoners were captured that day.
+Finally, the 4th Battalion distinguished itself in Palmyra, where the 15th Company fought off British attacks for almost two weeks despite the enemy’s numerical superiority.

 6e REI - 6 REI - Foreign Legion - 1941 - Poste Weygand - Palmyra - Levant